-We walk beside them while they’re growing and maturing and teach them about the world while offering the cover of our protection.
-Instead of skipping over or crossing out sentences in books that present an evolutionary perspective, I confront those statements from a biblical worldview.
+We walk beside them while they’re growing and maturing, and teach them about the world while offering the cover of our protection.
+Instead of skipping over or crossing out sentences in books that present, say, an evolutionary perspective, I confront those statements from a biblical worldview.

 And yes, when the time comes I will teach them also about God’s beautiful and perfect design for sex.